Bay Area Rapid Transit rolling stock

 Preservation

 In March 2022, BART announced eight finalists for receipt of decommissioned cars.
 Planned reuses include a short-term rental, bars, and a training facility for firefighters in Hayward.
-While systems such as the Chicago Transit Authority and New York City Transit Authority have retained some retired railcars as part of a "heritage fleet" that operates on charters and special occasions, BART has stated such a fleet would not be feasible due to the cars' incompatibility with the newer CBTC system, as well as limited yard space to store them as well as having to store the obsolete components to maintain them.[37]
+While systems such as the Chicago Transit Authority and New York City Transit Authority have retained some retired railcars as part of a "heritage fleet" that operates on charters and special occasions, BART has stated such a fleet would not be feasible due to the cars' incompatibility with the newer CBTC system, as well as limited yard space to store them and the obsolete components needed to maintain them.[37]
 Thus, BART has instead opted to donate their historic cars to the Western Railway Museum, giving them one each of the A, B, and C1 cars, as well as other historic components which are to eventually be featured in the museum's planned Rapid Transit History Center.[38][39]
 The museum received the first legacy car, A2 car no. 1164 on August 9, 2024,[40] followed by B2 car no. 1834 on September 11,[41] and finally, C1 car no. 329 on October 4, 2024.[42]

 Side view of nine-car BART C1 train.
 The flat nose of the C series allows them to be used as middle cars, such as cars 349, 343, 330, and 315 in this image.